HTTP Request

 field blank.Assign to Variable You can assign the value to a variable.

 Variable Name The variable name to assign the value to.
-This field appears when I choose to assign to a variable.
+This field appears when you choose to assign to a variable.

 Insert into Table You can insert the value into a column in a table.

 Select Column The column where the value is inserted.
-This field appears when I choose to insert into a table.
+This field appears when you choose to insert into a table.

 Add Additional Row Insert an additional row into a column in a table.